7 signs your period may be coming.

 As you can see from the graph below, estrogen and progesterone hormones take a dive in the week leading up to menstruation which can lead to premenstrual syndrome (PMS) signs – these signs are an indication you are going to start your period.

 Pain in the lower abdomen or back is one of the first symptoms your period is on its way.
 Dysmenorrhea, as it is also known, is one of the most common symptoms often starting a few days before you see any menstrual flow.
-The severity cramps ranges from person to person and can last for two to four days.
-Gentle exercise, over the counter pain medication, massage a heat packs can ease cramps but see your GP if you experience server period pain as it may be an indication something else isn’t quite right.
+The severity of cramps varies from person to person and can last for two to four days.
+Gentle exercise, over the counter pain medication, massage, or a heat pack can ease cramps but see your GP if you experience server period pain as it may be an indication something else isn’t quite right.

 Fluctuating hormones may also trigger a breakout just before you menstruate and this may be worse in teenage years.
 Your skin may become oilier which results in clogged pores which can cause acne.
 Severe acne is treatable with the help of a dermatologist but for less serious cases, a simple cleansing routine should be followed twice daily.